General

 At first sight copyright legislation may appear to subjecting you to all kinds of restrictions, but remember its main function is to protect authors against unfair exploitation of their work, and in many respects teachers are authors too.
 Schoolteachers and university lecturers typically produce the following types of materials:

 It can be argued that teachers are expected to create teaching materials as part of their job, and so copyright in such materials belongs to their educational institution, but this is not clear-cut and you should look carefully at your contract of employment.
+For example, the writing of a textbook is not an essential component of the contract of employment of teaching staff.
+Therefore, copyright in textbooks clearly initially belongs to the member of staff.
+The same rule may also apply to teachers' personal blogs, wikis and websites.

-Under recent legislation you will find that even as an employee or a free-lancer working under a contract where copyright is assigned to a third party, you still have certain moral rights with regard to anything you create:
+Under recent legislation you will find that even as an employee or a freelancer working under a contract where copyright is assigned to a third party, you still have certain moral rights with regard to anything you create:

 You can also ask for your name to be removed from unapproved versions of your work and to request that a notice be attached stating that the work is being issued against your wishes.